 Do children have to wear face masks in Scotland?

-Government advice also says that adults should wear a face covering at all times where they can’t keep two metres from other adults and/or children and young people, within primary and secondary schools.
+Government advice on masks in UK secondary schools also says that adults should wear a face covering at all times where they can't keep two metres from other adults and/or children and young people, within primary and secondary schools.

 "Face coverings should also be worn by parents and other visitors to any school site (whether entering the building or otherwise), including parents at drop-off and pick-up."